millanbrankovic/custom-inputs/README.md

 }
 ```

-###### Step 3
+##### Step 3
-Target a `.check` class and be creative as much as you can since this class will appear instead of default checkbox.
-If you are going to use icon fonts you need to target appropriate class, in this case I was using an `.ico` class as well.
+Next step is to target a `.check` class and to be creative as much as we can since this class will appear instead of default checkbox.
+If we are going to use icon fonts we need to target appropriate class, in this case I was using an `.ico` class as well.

 ```
 .check {